farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

          ])

 That's literally everything.
-IPython chooses to add their own stuff during IPython.terminal.ptutil.create_ipython_shortcuts but if you choose to create your own registry then you get access to everything.
+IPython chooses to add their own stuff during :ref:`IPython.terminal.ptutil.create_ipython_shortcuts` but if you choose to create your own registry then you get access to everything.

-It might not be hard to bind to if we do it the same way we did with that one pathlib.Path class.
+It might not be hard to bind to if we do it the same way we did with that one :class:`pathlib.Path` class.

 Literally::